zenmonkeykstop/qubes-doc.rtd/introduction/faq.rst

 When I try to install a template, it says no match is found.
 ------------------------------------------------------------

-See `VM
-Troubleshooting </doc/vm-troubleshooting/#no-match-found-when-trying-to-install-a-template>`__.
+See :ref:`VM Troubleshooting <user/troubleshooting/vm-troubleshooting:no match found when trying to install a template>`.

 I keep getting “Failed to synchronize cache for repo” errors when trying to update my Fedora templates
 ------------------------------------------------------------------------------------------------------

-See `Update
-Troubleshooting </doc/update-troubleshooting/#failed-to-synchronize-cache-for-repo-errors-when-updating-fedora-templates>`__.
+See :ref:`Update Troubleshooting <user/troubleshooting/update-troubleshooting:failed to synchronize cache for repo errors when updating fedora templates>`.

 I see a “Failed to start Load Kernel Modules” message on boot
 -------------------------------------------------------------